-The demographic survey can be useful both in e-commerce stores and online apps.
-Remember to be careful both to don’t ask too many questions in one popup and to don’t offend your visitors with its content.
+The demographic survey can be helpful both in e-commerce stores and online apps.
+Remember to be careful not to ask too many questions in one popup and not offend your visitors with its content.
 If you need more private data, which can be considered delicate information (like income, ethnicity, or sexual preferences), ensure respondents that the survey is 100% anonymous.

 Website Exit Surveys (Exit-intent Survey)

-Why do your customers give up their purchase or leave the website before using the service?
+Why do your customers abandon their purchase or leave the website before using the service?
 Thanks to the website exit survey getting the answers to these questions could be very simple.
-The exit-intent survey can be displayed to all your visitors exactly at the moment when they want to leave your web page without finalizing the purchase.
-Thanks to this you will quickly get potential customer feedback and find out:
+The exit-intent survey can be displayed to all visitors exactly when they want to leave your web page without finalizing the purchase.
+Thanks to this, you will quickly get potential customer feedback and find out:

 - Why the user leaves the page?

 - Whether the reason for leaving the website is the appearance or intuitiveness of your website?

 - What can you do to make your customers complete their purchases in the future and use your services?